MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/remote-assist-hololens.md

 - You must have admin access to add or update the Dynamics 365 tenant instance.

 - The Dynamics 365 instance must have the Dynamics 365 Field Service app installed, and it must include the **My Bookings for Today** view.
 To make sure this view is installed, we recommend Field Service version 8.2 or later.
 This article describes how to make sure you have the correct version and view.
-    -  Please note the **My In Progress Bookings** view has been renamed to **My Bookings for Today.** This doc has been updated to reflect the name change.
+    -  Note the **My In Progress Bookings** view has been renamed to **My Bookings for Today.** This doc has been updated to reflect the name change.
 Depending on your version of Field Service, you may see either name.
 The functionality remains the same regardless of the view name.
 - The tenant must have at least two user accounts - one for the technician (front-line worker) and another for the remote collaborator.
   - The remote collaborator only needs a Microsoft Teams license.
   - The technician user will need a Dynamics 365 Field Service license, a Microsoft Teams license, _and_ a Dynamics 365 Remote Assist license. **Note:** A Remote Assist license includes Teams.